 Academic achievement is often seen by students and their parents as a mystery, or a code to crack.
 It isn’t.
 It is all pretty straight forward really.
 In order to optimise the natural ability that a child has, they first need to have an understanding of what makes an effective learner.
 Effective learners share the following characteristics.
 The beauty of these characteristics is that they can all be taught.

 Appreciate the Value of Failure

-By nature of our constant connectivity and sometimes overly dramatic media we have a culture of catastrophising.
+By nature of our constant connectivity and sometimes overly dramatic media we have a culture of catastrophizing.
 In this environment, keeping failure in perspective is akin to a superpower for an adolescent.
-Teach kids to look at failure in an analytical way.
+Teach kids to accept the pain of failure, but then move on to look at failure in an analytical way.
 What is the size and gravity of the failure?
 What are its consequences?
 What can be learnt from the experience?